ORTHOPAEDICS

 KNEE JOINT ARTHROPLASTY

-The right time for an artificial knee joint, the knee joint endoprosthesis, cannot be determined solely on the basis of an X-ray or MRI image – the restrictions that a person experiences in their daily professional and private life are decisive.
-If conservative therapies no longer provide any relief, if the level of suffering and the restrictions on your quality of life caused by the symptoms of osteoarthritis are so great that the current condition is no longer acceptable to you, then implantation of a knee joint endoprosthesis may make sense.
+The right time for an artificial knee joint, a knee joint endoprosthesis, cannot be determined solely on the basis of an X-ray or MRI image – the restrictions that a person experiences in their daily professional and private life are the decisive factor.
+If conservative therapies no longer provide any relief, if the level of suffering and the restrictions on your quality of life caused by the symptoms of osteoarthritis are so great that the current condition is no longer acceptable to you, then the implantation of a knee joint endoprosthesis may make sense.

 There are basically two types of knee endoprostheses: